-QS 6.3 🔏
+QS 6.3 🔐

-- 6.31 Providers will work with partners to support continuity as children encounter transitions in their lives by sharing information with each other and with parents.
+- 6.31 Childminders will work with partners to support continuity as children encounter transitions in their lives by sharing information with each other and with parents.
 Transitions should promote security and support future success.
-Successful transition into school should ensure a shared vision of learning and development, an understanding that relationships matter and a knowledge of the child's experience at home. - 6.32 Providers should liaise with the child, parents, school and other professional involved with the child to ensure there are sound systems in place to support the transition for each child.
-This should include the sharing of records, formal or informal discussion with parents and children's previous Key Person. - 6.33 Providers should seek the views of the child in their transition experiences and value the outcomes.
+Successful transition into school should ensure a shared vision of learning and development, an understanding that relationships matter and a knowledge of the child's experience at home. - 6.32 Childminders should liaise with the child, parents, school and other professionals involved with the child to ensure there are sound systems in place to support the transition for each child.
+This should include the sharing of records, formal or informal discussion with parents ensuring consent has been sought from parents to share information. - 6.33 Childminders should seek the views of the child in their transition experiences and value the outcomes.